rust-lang/cargo/src/doc/src/reference/unstable.md

     * [gitoxide](#gitoxide) --- Use `gitoxide` instead of `git2` for a set of operations.
     * [script](#script) --- Enable support for single-file `.rs` packages.
     * [lockfile-path](#lockfile-path) --- Allows to specify a path to lockfile other than the default path `<workspace_root>/Cargo.lock`.
+    * [package-workspace](#package-workspace) --- Allows for packaging and publishing multiple crates in a workspace.

 ## allow-features